ionic-team/ionic-docs/src/pages/enterprise/auth-connect.md

 **TokenStorageProvider**:

-This interface should be implemented by the hosting app, and set in the options it should be a wrapper around access to a secure storage solution, such as Ionic Enterprise Identity Vault
+This interface can be implemented by the hosting app, and set in the options it should be a wrapper around access to a secure storage solution if [Ionic Identity Vault](/docs/enterprise/identity-vault) is not being used.

 <a id="tokenstorageprovider.clear"></a>